flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-28-qq/index.md

 colorpaletteclassname: '--light-gray'
 cards:
   - order: 0
+    body: >-
-    body: "> ‘I often think to myself, a\x18What would Eleanor have done?'”  \n  \n  \n  \nMeera Gandhi, the current owner of a brownstone in New York City where former First Lady Eleanor Roosevelt lived.
-The 6-bedroom, 8,000 square foot home is now on sale for nearly $20M; the purchase price includes includes some of Roosevelt's memorabilia."
+      > "I often think to myself, 'What would Eleanor have done?'”

+      Meera Gandhi, the current owner of a brownstone in New York City where former First Lady Eleanor Roosevelt lived.
+The 6-bedroom, 8,000 square foot home is now on sale for nearly $20M; the purchase price includes includes some of Roosevelt's memorabilia.
     _key: card-1-4d38825c-c144-46ac-938c-6620462510ae
   - order: 1
     body: >-
-      > ‘If you look at it in terms of the incredible dysfunction of Congress on everything, it’s actually one of the few things they’ve been able to do together as parties.’
+      > "If you look at it in terms of the incredible dysfunction of Congress on everything, it’s actually one of the few things they’ve been able to do together as parties."

       Stanford Prof. Keith Humphreys who advises lawmakers on health care